pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-one/index.md

 Here, we're using kubectl to forward the demo-deployment's port 5000 to our local port 5000.
 If you go to localhost:5000 in a browser, you'll see your application.

 That’s not very convenient, though, and it doesn’t offer much in the way of customization or control.
 We need to add an ingress controller.
-NGINX-ingress is popular, and minikube already has an add-on for it, but there are many other options out there.
+NGINX-ingress is popular, and minikube already has an addon, but there are many other options.

 Install it by running `minikube addons enable ingress`.